saullionlee66/BMI_Calculator/README.md

 # Features

-User can input their height(in cm) and weight(in kg) to calculate the BMI, and receive the BMI range.
+1. User can input their height(in cm) and weight(in kg) to calculate the BMI, and receive the BMI range.
+2. Reset button will clean the form.
+3. Alert message will only appear when there is BMI result.

 # Getting Started with Create React App